Story of Ted Weisgal and Leisure Learning Unlimited

 huge blow to Ted.

-Ted would later tell me that Donna had not anticipated her business
+Ted would later tell me that Deborah had not anticipated her business

 would become so lucrative so quickly.
 Her decision basically meant